21 Local Advertising Ideas to Grow Your Small Business

 - Communicating business news

-Business postcards, in particular, are a highly visual marketing tool that can convey your messages in a short, eye-catching way.
 Direct mail is one of the local advertising ideas that allows you to target a specific audience with laser precision or reach a broad audience.
+A quick review of the best business postcard examples, for example, shows they are a highly visual marketing tool that can convey your messages in a short, eye-catching way.

 Control who receives your mailings by targeting specific demographics, interests, or even past purchasers for a higher return on spend.
-Alternatively, you can use Every Door Direct Mail (EDDM) through platforms like PostcardMania to deliver marketing materials to every mailbox in a defined geographic area.
+Alternatively, you can use the Every Door Direct Mail (EDDM) service to deliver marketing materials to every mailbox in a defined geographic area.
 See which are the best direct mail services for small businesses based on overall value, ease of editing, niche features, quality, and cost.

 19. Attract Window Shoppers With Digital Signage